veaziza/SQL-Data-Warehouse-Project/README.md

 Become a Data Warehouse Expert: Master ETL, SQL, and Data Modeling with Real Enterprise Projects & Expert Guidance!

-Welcome to the most comprehensive, visual, and practical Data Warehouse course on Udemy - created by a data professional with over 15 years of experience at industry - leading companies like Mercedes-Benz and Bosch.
+Welcome to the most comprehensive, visual, and practical Data Warehouse course - created by a data professional with over 15 years of experience at industry - leading companies like Mercedes-Benz and Bosch.

 Designed specifically for aspiring data engineers, data analysts, career switchers, and professionals seeking advanced skills, this course helps you achieve real career outcomes like securing high-paying jobs, smoothly transitioning careers, and becoming interview-ready.